bus710/nrf-development-in-linux/README.md

 2. Building the example
    - Modify Makefile.Posix for SDK
    - Compile an Example
+   - Simplify the example
-   - Edit Makefile for the scratched project
+   - Edit Makefile for the simplified project

 3. Setting VSCODE as the IDE
-   * Get Eclipse and MCU/vrapper Packages
+   - Get VSCODE and some extensions
-   * Import the Example to Eclipse
-   * Set Build Option and Parser Configuration
-   * Set Debug Configuration in Eclipse
-   * Set Debug Launcher in C/C++ Perspective
+   - Set Tasks.json for make/clean
+   - Set Launch.json for debugging
-   * Get Python tools
+   - Get Python tools

 4. Conclusion